wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 3.6
 Stable Tag: 6.7.3

-Complete Solution to Improve the Information Shared with Google Search, Facebook, Google+, Twitter, LinkedIn, Pinterest, etc.
+Improves Webpage HTML for Google Search and Social Sharing.
+An Essential Plugin for Every WordPress Website.

 == Description ==

-**An essential plugin for *every* WordPress website!**

 = Recent Reviews =